TheGeekiestOne/maximum-flow-problem/README (1).md

 Title
 -----

-In order to solve the maximum flow problem in an efficient yet easy to implement way, i resorted to use Dinic's algorithm.
+In order to solve the maximum flow problem in an efficient yet easy to implement way, we resorted to use Dinic's algorithm.

-The principle of the algorithm is to find the shortest paths in the network leading from the source to the sink and avoiding back tracking, then progressively fill those paths with their capacity values.
+The principle of the algorithm is to find the shortest paths in the network leading from the source to the sink and avoiding back tracking, then progressively fill those paths with their bottleneck values.
 This is done over and over until no more valid paths exist.

 The implementation it self is fairly modular and divides the tasks into functions.
-The main function serves as an interface to the user. algorithm is a function that wraps around compute_layers and compute_flow, which do the heavy lifting of dividng the network into layers based of how close the nodes are from the source ; and finding all possible shortest paths and filling them up to their capacity, respectively.
+The main function serves as an interface to the user. algorithm is a function that wraps around compute_layers and compute_flow, which do the heavy lifting of diving the network into layers based of how close the nodes are from the source ; and finding all possible shortest paths and filling them up to their bottleneck, respectively.

 Data structure
 --------------

-The most suitable data structure i found for the problem was to represent both the network and the flow as dictionaries of dictionaries (i took advantage of python's built in defaultdict data type).
+The most suitable data structure we found for the problem was to represent both the network and the flow as dictionaries of dictionaries (we took advantage of pythonl's built in defaultdict data type).

 Each key in the network dictionary is node, the value attached to it being a dictionary that has the children of that node as keys and their capacity as values.